LucasHenriqueDiniz/cron-item-watcher/README.md

 ## How It Works

 1. The bot runs on a schedule via GitHub Actions (every 30 minutes by default)
-2. It fetches the latest items from CS.Trade and MannCo.Store
+2. It fetches the latest items from CS.Trade using their API
+3. It scrapes MannCo.Store using a headless browser to bypass Cloudflare protection
-3. Compares the items with previously saved data to find new items
+4. Compares the items with previously saved data to find new items
-4. Checks if any new items match your specified watch terms
+5. Checks if any new items match your specified watch terms
-5. Sends notifications to your Discord channel via webhook for any matches
+6. Sends notifications to your Discord channel via webhook for any matches
-6. Updates the stored data for the next run
+7. Updates the stored data for the next run

 ## Setup